Vortecsmaster/HandsOns/MathBounty/README.md

 eMurgo Academy Live session excercises

-# TestNet Execution - Guessing Game contract
+# TestNet Execution - MathBouty contract

 Summary:
 > This exercise is going to walkthrough in executing a smart contract on a testnet, by serializing the different requirements for the transaction construction and finally constructing and submitting your transaction for execution using Cardano-CLI.